 Geriatric Mental Health Care And Psychiatry

-As it can for people at every stage of life, aging often presents a variety of unique psychological and mental health challenges for older adults.
-To help address these concerns, geriatric psychiatry focuses on providing these individuals with comprehensive mental health care.
-Geriatric psychiatrists are mental health professionals who diagnose mental health conditions, prescribe medications, and direct treatment plans in order to help care for older adults.
-Below, we’re going to discuss what geriatric psychiatrists do, why they are important, and how you can find the right professional for you.
+Aging often presents unique psychological and mental health challenges for older adults.
+To help address these concerns, geriatric psychiatry focuses on providing these individuals with comprehensive mental healthcare.
+Geriatric psychiatrists are mental health professionals who diagnose mental health conditions, prescribe medications, and direct treatment plans to care for older adults.
+Below, learn more about what geriatric psychiatrists do, why they are important, and how to find a professional.

 Getty

-Mental health professionals can help people of all ages
+Mental health professionals can help people of all ages.
+Geriatric psychiatrists have specialized training to care for the geriatric population.

 What are geriatric psychiatrists?

-Geriatric psychiatry is a field of medicine focused on addressing the mental health needs of the elderly—a demographic usually defined as individuals 65 and older.
-When it comes to treating clients in this age group, there are some key points that healthcare professionals may need to consider.
+Geriatric psychiatry is a field of medicine focused on addressing the mental health needs of older adults or the elderly—a demographic usually defined as individuals 65 and older.
+When treating geriatric patients, there are a few aspects of health that healthcare professionals often consider.
 Older individuals may not be able to take an active role in their mental health treatment.
-They also may require differing amounts of support or assistance from other people in their life, which might include their family or medical staff.
+These geriatric patients also may require differing amounts of support or assistance from other people in their lives, which might include their family or medical staff.

 What is the required training for a psychiatrist?

-In addition to completing medical school, geriatric psychiatrists are typically required to complete a four-year residency in general psychiatry.
-They then usually complete a one-year residency that is focused on geriatric psychiatry.
-In addition to completing training that helps them prepare to address the mental health challenges that older adults experience, they are often required to obtain certain qualifications In this way, the therapist can be better prepared to provide the specialized and individualized care that an older client may need.
+In addition to medical school, geriatric psychiatrists are typically required to complete a four-year residency in general psychiatry and a one-year residency focused on geriatric psychiatry and mental health.
+In addition to completing training that helps them prepare to address the mental health challenges that older adults experience, they are often required to obtain certain qualifications.
+In this way, the therapist can be better prepared to provide the specialized and individualized mental health care that an older client may need.

 Given the advances in healthcare and an increasing societal focus on wellness, the population of older adults is growing rapidly.
-In fact, from 2010 to 2020, the number of people 65 and over in the United States increased by 38.6%.
+From 2010 to 2020, the number of people 65 and over in the United States increased by 38.6%.
 With this significant increase in the population of older adults comes the need for more mental health professionals who can provide them with care.
-It is thought that the demand for geriatric psychiatrists will grow significantly in the coming years.
+The demand for geriatric psychiatrists is expected to grow significantly in the coming years.

 Getty